andreicomsc/Microsoft-Outlook-Automatic-Replies-Interface/README.md

 Key features include the ability to set custom time periods, define regular weekly schedules, configure distinct settings for weekdays and weekends, and specify precise time ranges for automatic replies.

-This project demonstrates my ability to apply user-centred design principles and prototyping tools to improve the usability and flexibility of existing software solutions.
+This project enhanced my ability to apply user-centred design principles and prototyping tools to improve the usability and flexibility of existing software solutions.

 ## View in browser [here](https://w3shc3.axshare.com).